cirosantilli/bash-cheat/readme.md

-simple bash scripts and cheats
+Simple bash scripts and cheats.

-bash is a version of `sh`, and it is backwards compatible with `sh` but with extensions
+Bash is a backwards compatible version of `sh` with extensions.

-it is probably the most widespread version of `sh` today
+It is probably the most widespread version of `sh` today.

-`sh` is POSIX 7 compliant, but bash extensions are not

-if a feature is present on `bash` but not on `sh` it shall be sated on the cheats
+POSIX 7 specifies a `sh` utility, and the GNU implementations of both `bash` and `sh` contain many extensions.

-you should avoid relying on those features when writing portable code
+You should avoid relying on those features when writing portable code.

+Differences between GNU bash, GNU sh, and POSIX sh shall be noted.

+POSIX mandates things like

+- POSIX language features, which account for a large part of its language features.

+    All language features are documented in this directory.

+- utilities

+    In practice some utilities are almost always implemented as built-ins such as:

+    - cd
+    - eval
+    - read

+    because they directly affect the inner state of the shell, for example its variables or the current dirctory.

+    Other commands which could be implemented as separate binaries, but it may be that bash or sh also implement built-in versions of those, which is the case for example:

+    - echo
+    - printf
+    - test

+    POSIX does not specify if commands must be built-ins or separate binaries in path.

+    It is possible that those commands also have a separate binary implementation in the path.

+    In that case, the built-in version will be used.

+Utilities mandated by POSIX shall not in general be docummented here, even if bash or sh implement them as built-ins.
+This is so because it is arbitrary if utilities are a part of bash or separate binaries, so it does not make sense to document them together with bash.

+Utilities that exist only as sh or bash built-ins and which are not mandated by POSIX shall be documented here.

 # featured